NicoleMayer/pintos_project2/pintos_report.md

 In function `process_execute`,  invoke `sema_down` for the current thread to synchronize its execution.
 If the process is executed successfully, return the child process’s tid; else return `TID_ERROR`.

-In function `process_wait`, we'll check if `child_tid` exists in  `thread_current()->children_list` .
+In function `process_wait`, we'll check if `child_tid` exists in  `thread_current()->childs` .
 If not this function will return -1, else we'll check if the child has been waited before, since the document stipulates that a child should only been waited for at most once.
-If it has been waited before, return -1, else set the waiting flag true.
-After checking, we down the semaphore `wait_sema` to block the process until the child terminates, Finally we remove the child process from `child_list` and return its `child_exit_status`.
+If it has been waited before, return -1, else set the waiting flag true(success).
+After checking, we down the semaphore `sema` to block the process until the child terminates, Finally we remove the child process from `childs` and return its `store_exit`.

 <syscall.c>: